 Sadly, the clouds continued to prevent us from getting good photos.
 The scenery was beautiful. but it wasn’t a sunset.
 Instead, we spent some time on the dune just having fun.
 I got a bit silly when I asked them to make a video of me as I threw myself off the top of the sand dune and tumbled down to the bottom.
 I had no idea how much the sand would hurt!
 Later on, the camp attendants created a crazy fun activity for us.
 Using one of the blankets that a blogger had brought, they created a magic carpet ride down the side of the sand dune!
 Now if that’s not your quintessential African desert safari activity, I don’t know what is.

 After our wonderful dinner which included the musical performance led by the camp chef, some of us went out to get photos of the Milky Way.
 Or at least that was our plan.
 The clouds were still about, and it was raining off an on too.
 I had no delusions that I’d be able to get any decent long-exposure photos of the starscape with my Samsung S8, but I tried anyway.
 Nada.
 Some of the other bloggers did get some nice shots when some of the stars peeked out between the clouds.

 If it hadn’t been cloudy, the Milky Way would have been stunning.
 There’s no light pollution for hundreds of miles around, and the air is very dry which makes it even more clear.
 Sadly, we were told that both the day before we arrived and the day after we left had clear night skies.
 C’est la vie.
-I’ll just have to take another African desert safari someday.
+I’ll just have to take another desert safari someday in one of the nine African deserts someday.